shreysh-mane/FacebookWeb/README.md

 ## Project Description

-It is an command line social media application.
+It is an social media application.

 ## Technologies Used
+* Hibernate
 * java - version 1.8
 * oracle - version 11
 * maven - version 4.0.0
-* junit - version 3.8.1
+* Servlet

 ## Features